 Where we hold Personal Data in order to provide a product or service, we will keep the information for at least as long as we provide the product or service, and for a number of years thereafter.
 The number of years varies depending on the nature of the product or service provided.
-If you have any queries on our data retention please contact informationofficer@bnm.ie for a copy of our data retention policy.

-AES endeavour to ensure that Personal Data will only be kept which is relevant and not excessive to achieve the purposes for which it is being held.
-Personal Data will be deleted once that purpose is achieved or it is no longer required as set out
+AES endeavours to ensure that Personal Data will only be kept for a period which is relevant and not excessive to achieve the purposes for which it is being held.
+Personal Data will be deleted once that purpose is achieved or it is no longer required.